Threema Is a Statement

 Threema started life as an abbreviation: “EEEMA,” for “End-to-End Encrypted Messaging Application.”
 The three “E”s were a bit unwieldy, so it became “Threema.”

-Threema is the world’s favorite secure messenger.
+Threema is the world’s best-selling secure messenger.
 It sets itself apart from others in the following respects:

 - Optional contact synchronization: It’s not necessary to grant access to the address book in order to use Threema.

-- Comprehensive functionality: Threema is versatile and feature-rich.
+- Rich functionality: Threema is versatile and feature-rich.

 In contrast to other messengers, your identity in Threema does not depend on a phone number.
 Each Threema user gets a randomly generated, 8-digit Threema ID when starting the app for the first time.
 This ID is your unique address in Threema and makes it possible to use Threema completely anonymously, without disclosing any personal information.